kdoore/1335GitBook/vertex-pattern-centered-at-origin.md

-#Vertex Pattern Centered at the Origin
+#Option: Vertex Pattern Centered at the Origin

 If we want a Vertex Pattern centered at the origin, so that each time we call the `vertexPattern( len ) `function, with a different value for the `len parameter`, we'll have a concentric set of shapes, then we need to define our vertex pattern with it's center point at ( 0, 0).
 This means that if the pattern is drawn at the canvas origin, only the lower-right quadrant of our design will show.
 For this project, that's ok, since we'll be drawing the pattern at the current mouse position.